jfang99/Show_Hand/learner_log.md

 I found that I mistook Texas Hold’em Poker with a Chinese poker game called “show hand”, so I just learned how to play Texas Hold’em Poker.
 The rules are different in some way, but they are also similar.

 2019/2/14
-I reviewed the selection sort learned in pic10b and used it in one of my helper function. https://www.toptal.com/developers/sorting-algorithms/selection-sort
+I reviewed the "selection sort" learned in pic10b and used it in one of my helper function. https://www.toptal.com/developers/sorting-algorithms/selection-sort

 2019/2/15